AliasBretaud/babyphone/README.md

 - Multiple viewers on the same LAN
 - Full‑screen viewing
 - Pure web UI (Chrome recommended)
+- Headless CLI broadcaster for Raspberry Pi or any Linux machine (`python baby-motion-detector/run_broadcaster.py`)
 - Dockerized + compose
 - HTTPS out of the box (self‑signed, auto‑generated at runtime by Docker or locally)
 - No cloud: signaling and media stay on your LAN (WebRTC P2P)